Digital Peter: Dataset, Competition and Handwriting Recognition Methods: Data preparation

-\subsection{Data collection}
+\subsection{Data Collection}

-The working group was formed at the St. Petersburg Institute of History (N.P.Lihachov mansion) of the Russian Academy of Sciences \cite{peter_inst}.
-It consists of specialists in the history of the Peter's era, as well as paleography and archeography.
-The data source for the project were manuscripts from the collections of the St. Petersburg Institute of History of the Russian Academy of Sciences and the Russian State Archive of Ancient Acts (hereinafter - RSAAA).
-The identification and selection of documents were carried out on the basis of materials from the last volumes of "Letters and Papers of Peter the Great", covering the period from 1709 to 1713.
-The main selection criterion was the presence in the document of a text written by Peter's hand (from two or three words to several pages).
-Federal Archival Agency of Russia \cite{rosarkhiv} and RSAAA \cite{rgada} provided huge help and support, providing the working group with digital copies of autographs.
+The working group was formed at the St. Petersburg Institute of History at the Russian Academy of Sciences, and was represented by historians specializing in Peter the Great's era, paleography and archeography.
+The data sources for this project were manuscripts from the collections of the St. Petersburg Institute of History at the Russian Academy of Sciences and the Russian State Archive of Ancient Acts (hereinafter - RGADA).
+The main selection criterion was the presence of a text handwritten by Peter, ranging from two or three words to several pages.
+FAAR\footnote{Federal Archival Agency of Russia, \url{archives.gov.ru}} and RSAAA\footnote{Russian State Archive of Ancient Acts, \url{rgada.info}} helped and supported the working group by providing digital copies of the manuscripts.